shaloo/docs.arcana/docs/user-guides/wallet-ui/use-wallet-ui.md

 ## Key Features

-Use the following tabs located at the bottom of the wallet to access various wallet functions:
+Access various wallet features through the following tabs in the wallet UI:

 **Tabs**